HOW TO MAKE BEESWAX WRAPS

 Can I Use Just Beeswax to Make My Beeswax Wrap?

-Well of course, but it won't work as well because beeswax alone is not sticky enough and will crack off the material after a few uses.
+Yes, you can, but it won't work quite as well because beeswax alone is not sticky enough and because it is naturally hard, it will crack after a few uses.